AdaCore/training_material/courses/ada_essentials/130_program_structure/04-hierarchical_library_units.rst

  .. container:: column

-    * Because children can reference ancestors' private parts
+    * Because children can reference ancestors' private sections

        - Code is not in executable unless somewhere in the :ada:`with` clauses